nelsonjchen/c3-faux-touch-keyboard/README.md

 ## Bill of Materials

 Cost: Expect the cost to be about $3-20 for the keyboard, $2-10 for the male USB-C to female USB-A adapter, and an optional $6-10 for nicities like 90 degree USB-C angle adapters for a cleaner look.
 The rest of the materials you probably have lying around.
-The cost can be $14 to $40 depending on how long you want to wait for the materials to arrive from AliExpress.
+The cost can be $14 to $40 depending on how long you want to wait for the materials to arrive from AliExpress, if you're in a hurry and want to buy from Amazon, and how clean you want the install to look.

 ### Keyboard

-A macro keyboard with a `CH552G` microcontroller.
+A specific type of mass-produced macro keyboard with a `CH552G` microcontroller.
 The one this project supports and what I used was this:

 * https://www.aliexpress.us/item/3256806441586710.html